FreeCAD/FreeCAD-documentation/wiki/PySide_Advanced_Examples.md

 -   Add or hide elements to existing panels
 -   Change, redirect or add connections between all those elements

-## Create Reference for the Main Window
+## Create Reference to the Main Window

 If you want to work on the FreeCAD interface, the very first thing to do is create a reference to the FreeCAD main window: